 I seriously doubt the existence of 12 people who would satisfy conditions 3(3), 3(5) and 3(8) of the draft Act, and be likely to be hired as faculty at institutes of excellence like IIT(Bombay) or IISc purely on the basis of their academic credentials.

-Afurther ingenious feature of this HECI is the requirement of yearly evaluation of academic performance of the HEIs (no doubt on a doc file in a prescribed proforma).The preparation of the necessary reports will eat into the precious little time available to faculty for research.
+Afurther ingenious feature of this HECI is the requirement of a yearly evaluation of academic performance of the HEIs (no doubt on a doc file in a prescribed proforma).The preparation of the necessary reports will eat into the precious little time available to faculty for research.
 As it is, faculty at HEIs spend increasing amounts of their time filing reports rather than doing research!

 This suggestion/fait accompli is yet another instance of our govt.’s strategy of giving a new name to an existing concept or scheme, and not really doing anything later with it, except pointing to the creation of this scheme as one of their achievements.
 Disability activists are familiar with PWD being re-christened Divyangjan, Accessible India Campaign becoming Sugamya Bharat Abhiyan ...